 If you don’t know what to buy for the PC gamer in your life, pick up a Steam gift card.
-The holiday season is flanked by two massive Steam sales every year: The autumn sale, which arrives around Black Friday, and the winter sale, which usually spans the last week of December and first week of January.
+The holiday season is flanked by two massive Steam sales every year: The autumn sale, which arrives around Black Friday, and the winter sale, which usually spans the last week of December and the first week of January.

-Steam if the largest marketplace for PC games, and the platform has made a name for itself with its massive sales.
+Steam is the largest marketplace for PC games, and the platform has made a name for itself with its massive sales.
 What we don’t recommend is buying a PC game as a gift.
 Most PC games are only available digitally through Steam, and you’ll generally spend more elsewhere. $50 might only buy a single PC game at a retailer.
 A $50 Steam gift card, though, can often buy three games or more.

 The Corsair MM700 makes the most mundane PC peripheral exciting again.
 It’s an extended mouse pad that can hold a mouse and keyboard at the same time, and it features RGB lighting around the edge that players can sync with the rest of their components.
-There are other RGB mouse pads that are cheaper, but none that deliver on the quality Corsair offers.
+There are other RGB mouse pads that are cheaper, but none deliver the quality Corsair offers.

 Although the lighting is the main draw of the Corsair MM700, it’s a great mouse pad in its own right.
 It’s 4mm thick, which is perfect for most setups, and it includes two USB ports so gamers can plug in their mouse and keyboard without a mess of cables.
 A mouse pad may not normally get a PC gamer excited, but the Corsair MM700 will.